Trekking Bag On The High Sierra

-Trekking Bags – Opportunities Using A Camping Backpack
+Trekking Bag – Opportunities Using A Camping Backpack

 Backpack trekking bags are everywhere throughout this area.
 Hundreds of trails provides ample places for use of a hiking and camping backpack overnight.
 Scenic views of Guitar Lake and the High Alpine Meadow make you want to spend more than just the night there.
 Only in picture books have you seen such stunning redwood trees, gushing waterfalls, high snow-covered peaks, (many months of the year)and superb sunrises.
 Mountain hiking campsites are situated at key points along the trail with most of them having bear boxes to protect backpacker’s food.
 Did that thought just scare you a bit?
 Come on now, not an adventure seeker like you!

-Trekking Bags Packed – Let’s Witness The Views Throughout The Sierras
+Trekking Bag Is Packed – Now Take In The Views Throughout The Sierras